ctrly4sh/SyncFlow/README.md

- Sync Canvas 🎨
+## SyncFlow 🎨

- synCanvas  is a real-time collaborative web application that allows two users to draw and chat on a shared canvas simultaneously.
-It features live updates, seamless interaction, and easy sharing of canvas snapshots via cloud storage.
+SyncFlow is an open-source, one-to-one real-time collaborative web application designed for programmers and developers.
+It allows users to create and discuss Low-Level Designs (LLD), algorithms, and flowcharts on a shared canvas with real-time updates and seamless interaction.
+It also provides cloud-based design snap sharing.

    ✨ Features

--  Real-Time Collaboration:  Draw and chat with another user in real-time.
+-  Real-Time Collaboration:  Design and chat with another developer in real-time.
 -  Interactive Chat:  Communicate seamlessly within the app.
 -  Canvas Screenshot Capture:  Capture and upload canvas snapshots to Cloudinary.
 -  Responsive Design:  Designed with MUI and Tailwind CSS for a responsive UI.